The right choice for right now.

 4 Academic Credits Earned* (on average) This course focuses on developing facility with complex academic reading and focuses on critical thinking and the writing process.Composition I – ENGL 101

-3 Credits Earned* (on average) Composition I helps students develop facility with reading, composing, and critical thinking.English EAP II
+3 Credits Earned* (on average) Composition I helps students develop facility with reading, composing, and critical thinking.EAP1 Course Description

 Poets, Warriors and Sages: The Greeks